-- establish the Bank's financial policies in relation to the operational plan, capital budgets, and the reporting of results. - Monitor the progress and achievement of the Bank's financial targets. - Review significant corporate financing and liquidity programs and tax plans. - Recommend major expenditure approvals to the Board.
+- Establish the Bank's financial policies in relation to the operational plan, capital budgets, and the reporting of results. - Monitor the progress and achievement of the Bank's financial targets. - Review significant corporate financing and liquidity programs and tax plans. - Recommend major expenditure approvals to the Board.

-- Review and consider the financial statements and make appropriate recommendation to the Board. - Review annually the Bank's financial projections, as well as capital and operating budgets, and review on a quarterly basis with management, the progress of key initiatives including actual financial results against targets and projections. - Review and recommend for Board approval, the Bank's capital structure, including but not limited to, allotment of new capital, debt limits and any changes to the existing capital structure. - Recommend for Board approval, the Bank's dividend policy, including amount, nature and timing. - Review and make recommendations to the Board regarding the Bank's investment strategy, policy and guidelines, its implementation and compliance with those policies and guidelines and the performance of the Bank's investment portfolio. - Approve a comprehensive framework for delegation of authority on financial matters and enforce compliance with financial manual of authorities. - Ensure cost management strategies are developed and implemented to monitor and control costs. - Review major expense lines periodically and approve expenditure within the limit of the Committee as documented in the financial manual of authorities. - Review contract awards for significant expenditure above EXCO limit. - Review significant transactions and new business initiatives for the Board's approval. - To perform any other duties assigned by the Board from time to time.
+- · Review and consider the financial statements and make appropriate recommendation to the Board. - Review annually the Bank's financial projections, as well as capital and operating budgets, and review on a quarterly basis - with management, the progress of key initiatives including actual financial results against targets and projections. - Review and recommend for Board approval, the Bank's capital structure, including but not limited to, allotment of new capital, debt limits and any changes to the existing capital structure. - Recommend for Board approval, the Bank's dividend policy, including amount, nature and timing. - Review and make recommendations to the Board regarding the Bank's investment strategy, policy and guidelines, its implementation and compliance with those policies and guidelines and the performance of the Bank's investment portfolio. - Approve a comprehensive framework for delegation of authority on financial matters and enforce compliance with financial manual of authorities. - Ensure cost management strategies are developed and implemented to monitor and control costs. - Review major expense lines periodically and approve expenditure within the limit of the Committee as documented in the financial manual of authorities. - Review contract awards for significant expenditure above EXCO limit. - Review significant transactions and new business initiatives for the Board's approval. - To perform any other duties assigned by the Board from time to time. - The members are as follows:

-1 Mrs. Egbichi Akinsanya Chairman
+1 Mrs. Tairat Tijani Chairman

-2 Ms. Tamarakare Yekwe (MON) Retired - 06/03/2018 Member
+2 Mrs. Folasade Kilaso Appointed - 14/06/2018 Member

-3 Mrs. Tairat Tijani Member

-4 Mr. Michael Jituboh Member
+3 Mr. Michael Jituboh Member

-5 Mr. Yemi Adeola Member

-6 Mr. Abubakar Suleiman Member
+4 Mr. Abubakar Suleiman Member

-7 Mr. Yemi Odubiyi Member
+5 Mr. Yemi Odubiyi Member